nrfconnect/sdk-nrf/samples/net/mqtt/doc/description.rst

    :local:
    :depth: 2

-The MQTT sample communicates with an MQTT broker either over LTE using an nRF91 Series device, or over Wi-Fi®  using an nRF70 Series device.
+The MQTT sample communicates with an MQTT broker either over LTE using an nRF91 Series device, or over Wi-Fi®  using an nRF70 Series device or an nRF54L15 DK connected with nRF7002 EB as a shield.

 .. |wifi| replace:: Wi-Fi